Respiratory Protection Training & Certification

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 1.5 – 2 hours.

-The respiratory protection train the trainer option is used to certify a trainer to teach others using the included training kit.
-It incorporates the respiratory protection training online course with an additional train the trainer module, as well as the respiratory protection training kit.
-This option results in an OSHA compliant lifetime respiratory protection trainer certification from Hard Hat Training.
+The Train the Trainer option is used to certify a trainer to teach others using the included training kit.
+It incorporates the online course with an additional train the trainer module, as well as the training kit.
+This option results in an regulation-aligned lifetime trainer certification from Hard Hat Training.
 This certification is not company-specific, meaning you can take it with you should you change employers.

 In line with OSHA requirements, anyone who works with electricity must receive training prior to working on their own.
 OSHA requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.

 When it comes to refresher training, OSHA’s standard in some instances (like forklifts) are very specific: operators must be re-evaluated every three years to see if they are still competent to operate the equipment.
 Best practices say to apply this same rule to all types of equipment.
 A so-called “free-pass” cannot be awarded based on experience, age, or time on the job.
 The extent of the evaluation is to be determined by the employer but should include a written and practical examination that prove continued competency.